Easiest Skillet Chicken Pot Pie with Herb Butter Biscuits

 • Can I make this skillet pot pie with rotisserie chicken?
 While cooking the chicken right in the skillet adds a lot of flavor to the base of this pot pie, skillet chicken pot pie is a great recipe to use up any leftover chicken that may be hanging out in your refrigerator.
 Rotisserie chicken is also a great store-bought shortcut.
 This is also a great recipe for leftover turkey from Thanksgiving or holiday meals.
 If you’re using already cooked chicken or turkey, go ahead and skip Step 2 of Recipe Directions, above.

-• Dice 2 medium carrots, 2 stalks of celery, & 1 medium yellow onion.
-Transfer to an airtight container & store in the refrigerator for up to 5 days.
+• Dice 2 medium carrots, 2 stalks of celery, and 1 medium yellow onion.
+Transfer to an airtight container and store in the refrigerator for up to 5 days.
 (10 minutes active)

 Recipe and Food Styling by Jess Larson, Plays Well With Butter | Photography by Rachel Cook, Half Acre House.